We just found out that an Allegheny County jury has awarded $19 million to a woman who says her stomach was removed for no reason during surgery.

-At the Weitz Firm, we want to help if you have been the victim of a similar incident.
+At The Weitz Firm, LLC, we want to help if you have been the victim of a similar incident.
 If you need a Philadelphia surgical malpractice attorney, you can count on us to be by your side.

 The medical community, and the people of the US, were showed to discover the medical mistakes account for more than 250,000 deaths annually in the United States.
 That makes them the third leading cause of death.

 It is unfortunate that many of these mistakes happen during surgery.
 We have all heard of the surgical “never events” that can include:

 These just happen to be the most reported surgical errors, but they do not show us a complete picture of all the mistakes that can happen in surgery.
 We do not really know how often more “minor” surgical errors occur because there are not astringent reporting requirements.
 Often, those errors are just as deadly.

 There are so many people involved in a surgical operation: doctors who make a diagnosis, nurses who prep a patient and are involved in the surgery, the surgeons responsible for performing the surgery, etc. We expect them all to be professional and operate with a high standard of medical care.

 What happens if they fail to do that?